Sebosek/TechThoughts/08-2024 OpenTelemetry in .NET/opentelemetry.md

 The OpenTelemetry website defines the OpenTelemetry as:
 > OpenTelemetry is a collection of APIs, SDKs, and tools.
 Use it to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) to help you analyze your software’s performance and behavior.

-That's actually quite precise summary, but maybe a bit technical, so let me rephrase what the OpenTelemetry is.
+That's actually quite a precise summary, but maybe a bit technical, so let me rephrase what the OpenTelemetry is in my words.
 The OpenTelemetry is an abstraction for metrics, logs, and traces.
-With the OpenTelemetry we are abstracted from a need to install any vendor specific agent or SDK that would limit us in what it is capable to collect.
-As we are abstracted on a vendor specific collector, we are also abstracted from observability system like Datadog, Elastic Observability, Azure Monitor/Application Insights.
-In other words, thanks to the OpenTelemetry we are vendor free and we can switch between vendors based on current limitations, price, or simple our needs and preferences.
+With the OpenTelemetry we are abstracted from a need to install any vendor-specific agent or SDK that would limit us in what it is capable of collecting.
+As we are abstracted on a vendor-specific collector, we are also abstracted from observability systems like Datadog, Elastic Observability, and Azure Monitor/Application Insights.
+In other words, thanks to OpenTelemetry we are vendor-free and we can switch between vendors based on current limitations, price, or simply our needs and preferences.

 ---

-The OpenTelemetry is made by language specific SDK that collects application metrics like logs, traces and metrices.
-The SDK sends these data to a collector using OTLP protocol.
-The collector may be a vendor specific collector that is part of observability solution like Elastic APM, or the collector may be the OpenTelemetry Collector.
-The second named is our main are of interest.
+The OpenTelemetry is made by a language-specific SDK that collects application metrics like logs, traces and metrics.
+The SDK sends these data to a collector using the OTLP protocol.
+The collector may be a vendor-specific collector that is part of an observability solution like Elastic APM, or the collector may be the OpenTelemetry Collector.
+The OpenTelemetry Collector is our main area of interest.

 ![The OpenTelemetry diagram](./assets/otel-diagram.svg "The OpenTelemetry diagram")

-The OpenTelemetry Collector is a running deamon that is highly configurable and made by three main parts.
+The OpenTelemetry Collector is a running daemon that is highly configurable and made of three main parts.

 1. Receivers
 2. Exporters
 3. Processors

 ## Receivers
-The Receiver is a component that is able to collect or receive signals.
-The OpenTelemetry offers a long list of receivers containing receivers able to collect host metrics, NGINX logs, RabbitMQ logs, Datadog Agent and among others also the OTLP.
+The Receiver is a component that can collect or receive signals.
+OpenTelemetry offers a long list of receivers containing receivers that can collect host metrics, NGINX logs, RabbitMQ logs, Datadog Agent and among other things also the OTLP.

 ## Exporters
-The Exporter is in direct opposite to a receiver.
-The Exporter is responsible for exporting signals down in pipeline.
-The target may be a storage like ElasticSearch or a Sender that just pipes signals.
-In the following examples we use OTLP exporter what forwards signals to OTLP collector.
+The Exporter is in direct opposition to the receiver.
+The Exporter is responsible for exporting signals down in the pipeline.
+The target may be a storage like ElasticSearch or a Sender that pipes signals down in the line.
+In the following examples, we use an OTLP exporter that forwards signals to yet another OTLP collector.

 ## Processors
-The Processor takes a data from receivers and tranform, filter, drop, rename or even recalculate signals before sends them to the exporters.
-Typical processors are `batch` and `memory_limiter`.
+The Processor takes data from receivers and transforms, filters, drops, renames or even recalculates signals before sending them to the exporters.
+Typical and the most often used processors are `batch` and `memory_limiter`.

-## Run the OpenTelemetry Collector
+## Run OpenTelemetry Collector
-The sample is made by an application that is the telemetry producer and uses OpenTelemetry SDK to send the telemetry signals to the OpenTelemetry Collector which forward the to the Aspire for data visualization.
+The sample used here is made by an application that is the telemetry producer with installed OpenTelemetry SDK to send the telemetry signals to the OpenTelemetry Collector which forwards them to the Aspire for data visualization.

-The configuration for such sample is the following.
+The configuration for such a sample follows.

 ```yaml
 receivers: